univention/univention-corporate-server/doc/debian-admins/software.rst

    before installing software.
 This ensures that the package manager installs the latest stable software version.

-#. :command:`univention-install` ensures to apply configuration settings for
+#. :command:`univention-install` ensures the transfer of configuration settings,
-   examples from :ref:`UCR variables <system>` or :ref:`join scripts <domain>`.
+   for example from :ref:`UCR variables <system>` or :ref:`join scripts
+   <domain>`.

-   For example, when installing :program:`Postfix` with :command:`apt`, the package's standard wizard asks for the type of the mail system, such as *Internet Site*, *Internet with smarthost*, *Satellite system*, or *Local only*. :command:`univention-install` doesn't run the wizard.
-Instead, it applies the relevant system configuration settings so that the mail server works after the installation and is ready for your customization, if required.
+   For example, when installing :program:`Postfix` with :command:`apt`, the standard wizard of the package asks for the type of the mail system, such as *Internet Site*, *Internet with smarthost*, *Satellite system*, or *Local only*. :command:`univention-install` doesn't run the wizard.
+Instead, it applies the relevant system configuration settings so that the mail server works after the installation and is ready for your adjustments, if required.

 #.
 The installation of meta packages ensures that the package manager uses
    UCS mechanisms during the installation, such as the correct configuration of